jmoore78/jmoore78/README.md

 - 🔭 I’m currently working towards
   Automation and Machine Learning with Python
-- 🌱 I’m currently reviewing
+- 🌱 I’m currently working on a web crawler
-  Intermediate Python
 - 👯 I’m looking to collaborate on small to medium projects but open to anything
 - :test_tube: Fun Fact